-Segmentwise feature learning follows the idea of a regularized 3D data representation.
-In comparison to pointwise feature extraction, it does not take the points of the whole point cloud into account as in the previous section, but processes an aggregated set of grid-like representations of the 3D scene (cf. Section~\ref{section:Data Representation_Gridcells}), which are therefore considered as \textit{segments}.
+Segment-wise feature learning follows the idea of a regularized 3D data representation.
+In comparison to point-wise feature extraction, it does not take the points of the whole point cloud into account as in the previous section.
+Instead it processes an aggregated set of grid-like representations of the 3D scene (cf. Section~\ref{section:Data Representation_Gridcells}), which are therefore considered as \textit{segments}.